 DJP offers you the opportunity to be included in our daily lunch program.
-A wellbalanced, healthy, kid-friendly lunch is provided with changing menus.
+A well-balanced, healthy, kid-friendly lunch is provided with changing menus.
 Details on the cost and menus are provided in your package for your consideration.

 If you do not participate in the DJP lunch program, a Kosher dairy or pareve (no meat) lunch and afternoon snack should be sent with your child to school every day.
 We cannot heat or cool food items, so please be sure to send lunch in temperature controlled, insulated containers such as a thermos.
 We are a peanut and tree nut friendly school and each class will be assessed by the enrolled students' needs.
 As we strive to provide a healthy example, please send your child with a well-balanced, nutritious lunch.
 Please do not send candy or juice boxes to school.
 All lunchboxes and containers should be clearly marked with child's name.
-If sippy cups are brought to school, cups must be marked with other children out of respect for the individual kosher and dietary restrictions of each child.
+If sippy cups are brought to school, cups must be marked with child's name and date brought.
+Food brought from home will not be shared with other children out of respect for the individual kosher and dietary restrictions of each child.